Tooting (constituency): Current

-The 2023 Periodic Review of Westminster constituencies, which was based on the ward structure in place at 1 December 2020, left the boundaries unchanged.
+The 2023 review of Westminster constituencies, which was based on the ward structure in place at 1 December 2020, left the boundaries unchanged.

 Tooting is the south-eastern third of the London Borough of Wandsworth.
 In addition to Tooting, it includes the districts of Earlsfield, Furzedown and Streatham Park and part of Balham.
 The constituency includes part of Wandsworth Common, a rectangular open space that lends its name to one of the seven wards.

 Tooting between 2010 and 2024 was bordered to the west by Putney and Wimbledon; to the other three compass points by Mitcham and Morden, Streatham and Battersea.

 Following boundary changes first used for the 2024 general election, Tooting is bordered to the west by Putney and Wimbledon, to the south by Mitcham and Morden, to the east by Streatham and Croydon North and to the north by Battersea and Clapham and Brixton Hill.

 History

 The constituency was created for the February 1974 election from areas which, prior to that election, were within Battersea South, Streatham and Wandsworth Central.